 Generally, the IRS will accept an offer if it represents the most the agency can expect to collect within a reasonable period of time.
 The IRS will not accept an offer if it believes that the taxpayer can pay the amount owed in full as a lump sum or through a payment agreement.
 The IRS looks at several factors, including the taxpayer’s income and assets, to make a decision regarding the taxpayer’s ability to pay.
 Use the Offer in Compromise Pre-Qualifier tool on IRS.gov to see if you may be eligible for an OIC.

 The IRS may assess a variety of penalties on your tax account including late filing and late payment fees.
-Sometimes the penalties dwarf the actual tax debt.
+Sometimes the penalties quickly grow to dwarf the actual tax debt.

 The IRS may provide administrative relief from a penalty that would otherwise be applicable under its First Time Penalty Abatement policy.

 You may qualify for administrative relief from penalties for failing to file a tax return, pay on time, and/or to deposit taxes when due under the Service’s First Time Penalty Abatement policy if the following are true:

 - You didn’t previously have to file a return or you have no penalties for the 3 tax years prior to the tax year in which you received a penalty.

 - You filed all currently required returns or filed an extension of time to file.

 - You have paid, or arranged to pay, any tax due.

 This agreement allows you to pay your full debt in equal, yet smaller and more manageable amounts of time.
 You should request a payment plan if you believe you will be able to pay your taxes in full within the extended time frame.
 If you qualify for a short-term payment plan you will not be liable for a user fee.
 Not paying your taxes when they are due may cause the filing of a Notice of Federal Tax Lien and/or an IRS levy action.
 See Publication 594, The IRS Collection Process (PDF).